Lucius Cary, 15th Viscount Falkland

-Lucius Edward William Plantagenet Cary, 15th Viscount of Falkland (born 8 May 1935), styled Master of Falkland from 1961 to 1984, is a British nobleman and politician.
+Lucius Edward William Plantagenet Cary, 15th Viscount of Falkland (born 8 May 1935), styled Master of Falkland from 1961 to 1984, is a British nobleman and former politician.

 Background and education

-Cary is the eldest of four children, and the only son of Lucius Cary, 14th Viscount of Falkland, and Constance Mary Berry, daughter of Captain Edward Berry.
-The Viscount of Falkland is the senior viscountcy in the peerage of Scotland, created in 1620 by King James VI.
+Cary is the youngest of three children, and the only son of Lucius Cary, 14th Viscount of Falkland, and Constance Mary Berry, daughter of Captain Edward Berry.
+The Falkland viscountcy is the senior viscountcy in the Peerage of Scotland, created in 1620 by King James VI.

 Cary was educated at Wellington College in Berkshire, and was formerly an officer in the Hussars.

 Political career

-Cary succeeded his father in the viscountcy in 1984 and sat in the House of Lords with the Social Democratic Party, later joining the Liberal Democrats.
+Cary succeeded his father in the viscountcy in 1984 and sat in the House of Lords with the Social Democratic Party (SDP), later joining the Liberal Democrats.
 Following the removal of the majority of hereditary peers under the House of Lords Act 1999, he was one of the ninety-two elected to remain.
-In 2011 Falkland left the Liberal Democrats and now sits as a Crossbencher.
-He is a supporter of Humanists UK, and has been a Vice-President of the Royal Stuart Society since 2015 (his ancestors were ardent Jacobites, and he holds the title of 10th Earl of Falkland in the Jacobite Peerage).
+In 2011 Falkland left the Liberal Democrats and sat as a Crossbencher until his retirement in 2023.
+He is a patron of Humanists UK, and has been a vice-president of the Royal Stuart Society since 2015 (his ancestors were ardent Jacobites, and he holds the title of 10th Earl of Falkland in the Jacobite Peerage).